distsys-MQ/ds-viz/README.md

     `Current Job`, and `Current Results` will update accordingly.
     - These selections can also be made using the spinners (text boxes with arrows) next to the sliders.
 Type a particular value and press the enter key, or simply click on an arrow.
-    - Additionally, the arrow keys can be used to change the last used selection element.
-For example, if the time slider was just moved, pressing the left arrow key to reduce the time by 1 and pressing the right arrow key to increase the time by 1.
-The same can be achieved for the spinners by pressing the up or down arrow keys and then the enter key after clicking a spinner's text box.
 - Press the `-` or `+` button to decrease or increase the scaling factor, respectively.

 ### Troubleshooting